Vaccination Mandate Guidelines

 - Paid Interns

 - Non-Paid Interns and volunteers, while not employees, are also required to participate in the vaccine submission process

-- Students were required to produce proof of vaccination or their medical or religious exemption requests by Jan.
-3, 2022.
-Students who had not received approval for their exemption by Jan.
-24, 2022, are excluded from attending in-person, on-campus classes; accessing in-person, on-campus services or events; will not be allowed to register for an in-person class; and/or were dropped from any in-person class.
+- Students were required to produce proof of vaccination or their medical or religious exemption requests before the beginning of the semester.
+Students who had not received approval for their exemption, are excluded from attending in-person, on-campus classes; accessing in-person, on-campus services or events; will not be allowed to register for an in-person class; and/or were dropped from any in-person class.

 Fully Online Students